ananddtyagi/Claude-Code-Editor/claude-code-extension/README.md

 1. Open the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
 2. Type "Open Claude Code Chat" and select the command
 3. A chat panel will open and a terminal will be created where Claude Code runs
+4. (Optional) Click "Add files as context" to select relevant files for Claude
+   - Search for specific files using the search box
+   - Check the boxes next to files you want to include
+   - Selected files will appear as tags above the input field
+   - Remove individual files by clicking the × on the tag
+   - Clear all selected files with the "Clear All" button
-4. Type your request in the input field and click Send
+5. Type your request in the input field and click Send
-5. Your message will be sent to the Claude Code terminal
+6. Your message with the selected files as context will be sent to the Claude Code terminal
-6. View Claude's responses directly in the terminal
+7. View Claude's responses directly in the terminal

 ## How It Works